arizon-dev/quickblaze-encrypt/README.md

 - PHP [MBSTRING](http://php.net/manual/en/book.mbstring.php) module for full UTF-8 support.
 - PHP [JSON](http://php.net/manual/en/book.json.php) module for JSON manipulation

-⚠️ ***Do not install QuickBlaze into a folder, it will cause issues!
+⚠️ ***Do not install QuickBlaze into a directory, it will cause issues!
 We recommend you install it to separate subdomain.***

 ## Installation